Feel Free to Get in Touch with Us Anytime

 At Coming Home, we bring together two strands of work that complement each other.

-Mel’s background is in trauma-informed nervous system work and integration, helping the body come out of states of overwhelm, shutdown or overdrive and return to something more balanced.
+Mel’s background is in trauma-informed nervous system work and integration, helping the body come out of overwhelm, shutdown or overdrive and return to something more balanced.

-Mark’s work focuses more on subconscious patterns, the beliefs, identities and internal narratives that tend to shape how we respond under pressure, particularly during periods of growth or visibility.
+Mark’s work focuses on subconscious patterns — the beliefs, identities and internal narratives that shape how we respond under pressure, particularly during periods of growth or visibility.

 Working together allows us to support both what’s happening in the body and what’s sitting underneath it.

-We often organise the work loosely across three areas:
+We often organise the work across three areas:

 Regulate